Paraidomat/linux-turbo-adventure/Markdown/005_System_Monitoring.md

 :::

+### `top`

+- The most common tool, everywhere installed by default.
+  - Provides a simple, real-time table of the procceses
+  - largest consumers on top.

+- Live Demo

 ## How Do I Monitor Process Utilization?

 ### `htop`

-- Needs to be installed
-- Has similar output like `top`
-  - is colorized and more interactive

-- Live Demo

-::: note
+::: notes

 - Top portion is much easier to read
 - Bottom is organized in a more clear fashion